A finite element method for the quasiclassical theory of superconductivity: Theory

-The three sets are sketched in Fig.~\ref{fig:mesh_example}(b).
 In a discontinuous Galerkin method the unknown function $\gamma$ as well as the test function $\phi$ can have different values on the two sides of a given edge.
 Each internal edge $\tau_j \in \tau$ is shared by two cells and thus integrated over twice in the sum over all the boundary integrals.
-It can be shown\cite{Arnold2002} that summing this double integration over each edge allows to rewrite the first term on the left-hand side in Eq.~\eqref{eq:WeakFormAfterPartialIntegration} as
+It can be shown \cite{Arnold2002} that summing this double integration over each edge allows to rewrite the first term on the left-hand side in Eq.~\eqref{eq:WeakFormAfterPartialIntegration} as

 where the summations on the right-hand side are over individual edges rather than closed boundaries of each triangle.
 The different brackets in the first term on the right-hand side denote the jump $[\dots]$ and average $\{\dots\}$ of a function over an edge shared by two cells 1 and 2.
 They are defined for vectors $\mathbf{a}$ and scalars $\phi$ as